PocketAppZ/MyLauncher/MyLauncher/ReadMe.txt

 Known Issues
 ============
-The system tray menu will not change theme until the app has been restarted.

 Changes to icons in the main or pop-up windows do not appear until the maintenance window is closed.